IndustryEssentials/ymir/README.md

              --executor youdaoyzbx/ymir-executor:ymir1.3.0-yolov5-cu111-tmi # mining docker image name
 ```

+* Note: Argument `--add-prediction` will add prediction boxes to result dataset.

 ### 4.2.6 Data labeling

 Now the user has 200 images on the branch "mining-0".
 These images will be most useful in the next training step.
 The next task is to export these resources and send them to the annotators for labeling.